 It was a very, very slow process.

 But in the end, it was a success.
-The dictionary has been published by the Oxford University Press for over 100 years, it was in every School in the UK, and is subsequently one of the main reasons why the name ‘Oxford’ has become recognised globally.
+The dictionary has been published by the Oxford University Press for over 100 years, it was in every school in the UK, and is subsequently one of the main reasons why the name ‘Oxford’ has become famous globally.

 Yet the OED wasn’t the first.
 Samual Johnson is accredited with making the first pre-eminent dictionary.
-He did it by himself, and unlike the OED there are a few humorously opinionated definitions.
+He did it by himself, and unlike in the OED, there are a few humorously opinionated definitions.

 Check out these: